automenta/spacegraphjs3/README.md

 The library automatically scales performance based on graph size:
 - Small graphs: Individual object rendering for maximum flexibility
 - Large graphs: Automatic instancing for high-performance rendering

+### BasicRenderer for Debugging

+The BasicRenderer is an alternative rendering backend that can be used for debugging instancing issues.
+To use it, set `performance.useBasicRenderer: true` in your spec.

 ## Examples